Natalie624/Natalie624/README.md

 ### Hi there 👋

-I'm Natalie, a girly-girl who also likes to code.
+I'm Natalie, a proudly feminine chica who's all about upendinig the sterotypes of female-coders.
 I'm partial to creating awesome websites and love working with Jamstack architecture.
-Netlify and Gatsby are my jam and Contentful is my go-to headless CMS of choice.
-I'm still a bit of newbie when it comes to getting my feet wet in the depths of programming but I have been working with software teams and managing software product roll-outs for years!
-So its about time I start coding stuff myself, I'd say!
-Here are a few of my projects - some while working with First String Digital.
-I'm working up the courage and confidece to start contributing to the lovely open-source community that has been my savior on more than one occasion.
+Netlify and Gatsby are my jam (pun intended!) and Contentful is my go-to headless CMS of choice.
+I have been working with software teams and managing software product roll-outs for years - all while proudly donning my Louboutins!
+No reason why one can't be both smart and fashionable!
+Here are a few of my projects (some public some not).
 Feel free to reach out to me with questions, collaborations, or anything else tech related.

 Fun Fact: I've lived in 4 different countries.
-I'm currently hanging-out in Baja California, Mexico trying to speak better Spanish than my last name would indicate that I do.
+I last spent several years at the southern tip of Baja California, Mexico trying to speak better Spanish than my last name would indicate that I do.

 <!--
 **Natalie624/Natalie624** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.